cgsdesign/table-top-resource/README.md

 # Table Top Resource

-* As a Dungeon Master (DM) it would be nice to have a one stop shop for everything from character creation, scheduling when everyone can play, and even map creation.
+* As a Dungeon Master (DM) it would be nice to have a one stop shop for everything from rules and resources to world building, dice rolling, and scheduling tools.

 # Table of Contents